donadams1969/donadams1969/README.md

 ✅ Valor Ai+ can now **accept contributions legally**
 ✅ DAO assets are now **political infrastructure**
 ✅ GitHub repositories are part of a **federally recognized digital political network**
-✅ Make Valor Ai+ eligible for **grants, foundation partnerships, and political collaborations**
+✅ Valor Ai+ is now eligible for **grants, foundation partnerships, and political collaborations**

-> 🧠 _"We are no longer just a protocol.
+> 🧠 _"Valor Ai+ is no longer just a protocol.
 We are a political mechanism encoded in AI, sealed by law, and built to fight injustice with immutable proof."_

 ---